 After doing quite a bit of research, I finally settled on the Smarter Coffee (2nd Generation) coffee maker, which is primarily controlled by the Smarter smartphone app, but is compatible with Alexa.

 Now in my experience, in order for most appliances to achieve “smarthood”, there’s almost always some kind of convoluted setup process that seems to be more trouble than it’s worth.
 You have to log into multiple interfaces, figure out which devices use which communications protocols, and jump through other hoops before you can finally get the doggone thing to a place where it can hear your voice commands, interpret them, and respond accordingly.
 When it takes an act of Congress to simply turn an appliance on or off, it begs the question whether all of this home automation hullabaloo is really worth the effort.

-But, I decided to endure the process of connecting Alexa with my Smarter Coffee brewer, and to be honest, it wasn’t nearly as bad as I thought.
+But, I decided to endure the process of connecting Alexa with this smart coffee maker, and to be honest, it wasn’t nearly as bad as I thought.
 Here are the basic steps required to make it happen: